zoontek/react-native-permissions/README.md

 #### Q: iOS - App crashes when I change permission from settings

 > A: This is normal. iOS restarts your app when your privacy settings change.
-> Just google "iOS crash permission change"
+> Just google "iOS crash permission change".